-Valuable Resources to Help Autistic Students Succeed
+Valuable Resources to Help Students with Autism Succeed

-Autistic children can present unique challenges in your classroom.
+Children with autism can present unique challenges in your classroom.
 Check out these online sources for tips, information and professional support.

 Visual devices, for instance, can be particularly useful for some, she says.
-Goring gives as an example an autistic student who is asked to name state capitals, but cannot respond to the verbal question with a verbal answer.
+Goring gives as an example a student who is asked to name state capitals, but cannot respond to the verbal question with a verbal answer.
 Instead, the teacher used a visual device—stickers to place on a map—and the student was able to give all the correct answers.

 “It’s about how the child can best communicate,” Goring says.
 “You may need to get in information in a different way.
 For some (autistic) students it may be that what motivates the rest of the class may not be motivating to them.”